 Tangible personal property is everything used in a business other than inventory and items of real estate.
-Known also as business personal property, it includes machinery, equipment, furniture, fixtures, signs, window air conditioners, supplies and leased equipment, and furnishings in rental units.
+Known also as business personal property, it includes machinery, equipment, furniture, fixtures, signs, window air conditioners, supplies, leased equipment, and furnishings in rental units.

 Who is required to file a tangible personal property tax return with the Martin County Property Appraiser?

-Anyone in possession of assets on January 1, who has a proprietorship, partnership, corporation, or is a self employed agent or contractor, must file each year.
-Property owners who lease or rent tangible personal property must also file.
-All new and previously taxed owners are required to timely file a TPP return.
-The exemption does not apply in any year a taxpayer fails to timely file a return that is not waived.
+Anyone in possession (owner or lessee) of assets on January 1, who has a proprietorship, partnership, corporation, or is a self employed agent or contractor, must file each year.

 Florida Statute 193.052 requires that all tangible personal property be reported each year to the Property Appraiser’s office.

 Tangible personal property tax returns must be submitted to the Property Appraiser's office on or before April 1 of each year in order to avoid penalties.

 After April 1, Florida Statutes require penalties be applied at 5% per month or portion of a month that the return is late.
 A 15% penalty is required for unreported property and a 25% penalty if no return is filed.
 If you file late, please attach a letter with your return explaining why and the penalty may be waived.